Digitising Bound Book collections is becoming increasingly popular as many archival institutions look to make their collections more accessible.

 We hope this blog proves helpful in understanding how to best digitise your bound books, and we wish you the best of luck with your project.
 However, should you prefer to outsource your digitisation project then take a look at the specialist services we offer below:

 Our specialist planetary scanners and digitisation equipment are able to scan all of your bound book collections, and we have extensive experience in handling even the most delicate and fragile of items.
 We can scan your bound books at high resolution and convert them into digital formats, including TIFF and JPEG files.
 Our consultants are always happy to discuss your requirements so find out more about our digitisation services or contact us to discuss your individual requirements.

 Digitisation provides the perfect opportunity to capture the valuable data contained within your bound books readying them for system integration and online access and discovery.
 Our handwritten transcription service, for example, can identify any handwritten or cursive script that might appear within your collection, converting this to searchable and machine readable textual metadata, outputting to any format.
 While Optical Character Recognition identifies typed text within digital images, converting this to digital searchable text.

 Digitisation and Data Capture prime your bound book collections for fluid integration into our PastView platform, enabling you to take advantage of a full range of features for enhanced online access and discovery, such as advanced search, featured collections, 3D page turning, digital downloads, and subscriptions.

 Are you looking to digitise your bound books?

 TownsWeb Archiving’s digitisation technicians have a wealth of experience in book scanning and digitising bound volumes – including scanning burial registers, guard books, journals, diaries, magazines and newspapers.

-We are able to scan and digitise old, very fragile, and rare books of practically any size (up to A0+) and convert them into digital formats such as TIFF and JPEG files, and full Adobe PDF ebooks.
+We are able to scan and digitise old, fragile, and rare books of practically any size and convert these to digital formats, such as TIFF, JPEG, and full Adobe PDF eBooks.